djl/cmd/README.markdown

 * Drag the bookmarklet onto your bookmarks bar.
 * Click bookmarklet.

-shrt has all the features of Shortwave plus a few extras:

 ## Syntax
+shrt features the standard Shortwave syntax:

 * `%s` - will be replaced by any arguments you provide, or blank if none are provided.
 * `%d` - the domain of the current site.
 * `%r` - the full url of the current site.
+* `>` - comment to the end of the line.

+Plus some extras:

 * `%{kittens}` - a default argument, to be optionally overridden.

-Arguments can also be nested inside of one another:

 * `%{%d}` - `%d` argument nested inside of default argument.
 * `%{%r}` - `%r` argument nested inside of default argument.